linode/docs/docs/platform/object-storage/lifecycle-policies/index.md

   name: Linode
 ---

-Tthe act of deleting objects in a bucket can take a significant amount time.
-While deleting a few objects might not take that long, when the objects number in the thousands or even millions the time required to complete the delete operations can easily become unmanageable.
+While deleting a few objects in an Object Storage bucket might not take that long, when the objects number in the thousands or even millions the time required to complete the delete operations can easily become unmanageable.
 It's best when deleting a substantial amount of objects to use what are known as *lifecycle policies*.

 A lifecycle policy is a set of rules that govern the deletion of objects after a given amount of time.
 For instance, a lifecycle policy can be created that deletes objects every thirty days, or once a week.
+This is useful for cases where the data in a bucket becomes outdated, such as when collecting activity logs.
 Beyond simply deleting every object in a bucket, depending on the tool used lifecycle policies are capable of deleting older versions of objects in buckets that have bucket versioning enabled.

-Lifecycle policies are enacted starting at midnight of the Object Storage cluster's local time, not relative to the object's creation date.
-This means that if you set a lifecycle policy of one day, the objects will be deleted the next midnight, regardless of the time of the object's creation.
+Lifecycle policies are enacted starting at midnight of the Object Storage cluster's local time.
+This means that if you set a lifecycle policy of one day, the objects will be deleted the midnight after they become 24 hours old.

 {{< note >}}
 There is a chance that a lifecycle policy will not delete all of the files in a bucket the first time the lifecycle policy is enacted.
 This is especially true for buckets with upwards of a million objects.
-In cases like these, *most* of the objects are normally deleted, and any further objects are typically deleted during the next iteration of the lifecycle policy's rules.
+In cases like these, *most* of the objects are deleted, and any further objects are typically deleted during the next iteration of the lifecycle policy's rules.
 {{</ note >}}

 This guide will show you how to create and delete lifecycle policies with the [s3cmd command line interface](https://s3tools.org/s3cmd) (CLI) and the [Cyberduck graphical user interface](https://cyberduck.io/) (GUI).